bokajgd/Assignment1_3_sem/A1_DataCleaning_template.md

 mean_tokens_CHI <- dplyr::rename(mean_tokens_CHI, SUBJ=Group.1, mean_tokens_CHI=x)
 merged_final_2 <- merge(merged_final, mean_tokens_CHI , by=c("SUBJ"), all = T)

-# We are throwing away valuable data regagrding the variance in the data
+# We are throwing away valuable data about the variance in the data
 ```